synthvoice

 [ITP: Designing Your Voice] Final Project Planning

-Gather samples of body
+• Gather samples of body

-Gate sequencer vs. pitch sequencers
+• Gate sequencer vs. pitch sequencers —> learn about that

-Plug into brain?!!?!
+• Plug face into brain?!!?!

-you can never have too many vca’s
+You can never have too many VCA’s

 • VCAs allow us to inject animation into our patches